SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/GQI/Extensions/API_Reference/IGQIInputArguments.md

 #### Parameters

-- [OnArgumentsProcessedInputArgs](xref:GQI_OnArgumentsProcessedInputArgs) `args`: an object containing the arguments filled in by the user.
+- [OnArgumentsProcessedInputArgs](xref:GQI_OnArgumentsProcessedInputArgs) `args`: An object containing the arguments filled in by the user.